Who's the Best Manager in World Football?

 There are always football (soccer) fans and pundits around the world debating who the best players are.
 It’s usually a case of choosing between Barcelona’s Lionel Messi and Real Madrid’s Cristiano Ronaldo.
 Another debate that seems to arise a lot is the one where people try and decide who the best football managers are in the world.

 This is of great ongoing interest to football fans and is often the topic of conversation, especially in the highly demanding roles in the English Premier League.
-Therefore, it is quite common for bookmakers like Unibet to offer a variety of betting markets on the next manager to leave, appointed or fired by a specific club.

 Great teams, containing star soccer players, need a good coach to help them on their way to success after all.
 But what makes a football manager the best though?